 It may become evident from the recorded weekly log data that the performance of the chiller is gradually degrading.
 This could be due to a buildup of debris or sludge obstructing the free passage of flow through the heat exchangers.
-This debris can be removed by a back washing process, which involves the introduction of a forced, violent, backwards flow through the heat exchanger, using a carefully formulated flushing solution.
+This debris can be removed by a back washing process which involves the introduction of a forced, violent backwards flow through the heat exchanger using a carefully formulated flushing solution.
 To be effective, this back flow should be slightly higher than the normal flow, and in the opposite direction.
-The difficulties and practicality of this method depends on the back wash pumping system itself.
-Another method is to back flush each heat exchanger using city water instead of system water (see City Water Cleaning Arrangement in Figure 20 on page 34).
-The back washing procedure is accomplished by isolating each individual heat exchanger and introducing the city water using a connection hose to the 3/4" service port to flow in an opposite direction from the normal heat exchanger flow direction.
+The difficulties and practicality of this method depend on the back wash pumping system itself.
+Another method is to back flush each heat exchanger using city water as opposed to system water (see Figure 24 - City Water Cleaning Arrangement on page 33).
+The back washing procedure is accomplished by isolating each individual heat exchanger and introducing the city water using a connection hose to the 34" service port to flow in an opposite direction from the normal heat exchanger flow direction.
 On the opposite 3⁄4" service port, connect a drain hose to run to a suitable floor drain.
-Continue back flow until all debris is removed.
+Continue the back flow until all debris is removed.
 Warning: Water valves must be re-opened after flushing is complete.